 When you want to use the peppers:

-- Remove one tube at a time from the freezer bag.
+- Remove one saran wrapped tube of roasted peppers at a time from the freezer bag.
+Unwrap it.

-- Cut off the desired length you need for your recipe when it’s frozen or only partially thawed (Zap it in the microwave if necessary)
+- Cut off the desired length of roasted pepper you need for your recipe when it’s frozen or only partially thawed (Zap it in the microwave if necessary)

 - Rewrap the unused portion in plastic wrap and return it to the freezer bag.
 Return the freezer bag to your freezer for future recipes.